Galvin Brasserie de Luxe

 Swish and fun, a stylish Waldorf Astoria brasserie in which to while away the hours.

 What a pleasure.
 Leave Princes Street behind and give yourself a treat at Galvin Brasserie de Luxe in the Waldorf Astoria (or the Caley as it's better known to locals).
-Spread over a series of rooms, a central circular bar divides the main dining space, where crustaceans, displayed on their icy bed, draw the eye as readily as the row of awaiting champagne flutes.
+Spread over a series of rooms, a central circular bar divides the main dining space, where crustaceans, displayed on their icy bed, draw the eye as readily as the row of waiting champagne flutes.
 Appetite piqued?
-Start with a cloud of ocean-fresh white crab meat, seasoned lightly with mayonnaise, or wide ribbons of hand-rolled pappardelle, perfectly al dente, nestling chunks of rich hare ragu.
+Start with a cloud of ocean-fresh white crab meat, seasoned lightly with mayonnaise, or wide ribbons of hand-rolled pappardelle, perfectly al dente, nestling in chunks of rich hare ragù.
 Old Spot pork cheek is fork-tearingly tender, the accompanying duo of roasted and puréed Jerusalem artichoke mellow and earthy.
 Rosy pinks slices of Spey Valley venison haunch are accented by bright jewels of pomegranate seeds and the bitter edge of braised red chicory.
-Buttermilk panacotta has a refreshing, slightly tart edge, melding smoothly in flavour and texture with blood orange jelly, while rhubarb soufflé mesmerises on arrival with its grand height, warmly delicate body and clean fruit flavour.
+Buttermilk panacotta has a refreshing, slightly tart edge, melding smoothly in flavour and texture with blood orange jelly, while rhubarb soufflé mesmerises with its grand height, warmly delicate body and clean fruit flavour.
 Absolutely superb.

 - High point: You don't have to leave because they have rooms upstairs